-- (a) The Village and County shall establish strategies and standards for the orderly, efficient, and economical extension of wastewater collection, water distribution systems, storm water management, and roads within the IDP Area. - (b) Servicing with municipal water and sewer within the IDP Area shall be considered for the Urban Reserve and Institutional designations in the Village's Land Use Bylaw and the Serviced Residential, Serviced Industrial, and Urban Growth Future Land Use Concept designations, consistent with the provisions of Section 4.8 above4.8 above. - (c) On-site servicing within the IDP Area shall be considered for the following IDP Future Land Use Concept designations: Country Residential, Recreation, Unserviced Business/Commercial, Unserviced Industrial, and Agriculture designations. - (d) Where it is deemed appropriate, necessary, and/or desirable, further to this IDP, the Village and County will endeavour to enter into agreements respecting municipal servicing and roads within the IDP Area, consistent with the County of Vermilion River - Village of Paradise Valley Intermunicipal Collaboration Framework.
-When the municipalities adopt new agreements, the IDP and ICF shall be amended accordingly. - (e) Rights of way for any future regional services shall be considered and anticipated in future subdivision and development approvals, Site Development Plans, Area Structure Plans, and any intermunicipal servicing agreements.
-The Village and County shall ensure, to the fullest extent possible, that the right-of-way alignment determined for any future regional servicing best serves this IDP and the region as a whole. - (f) When the opportunity arises, as part of a subdivision or development permit application, and when considered warranted and appropriate by the ILC in their review of an application, road rights-of-way required up to and including 30 metres (100 ft.) in total width should be protected without compensation using whatever legal means/form of agreement necessary and appropriate (e.g., survey and transfer, dedication by caveat, etc.) at the time of subdivision or development permit approval, as the case may be.
+(a) The Village and County shall establish strategies and standards for the orderly, efficient, and economical extension of wastewater collection, water distribution systems, storm water management, and roads within the IDP Area.
+County of Vermilion River - Village of Kitscoty Intermunicipal Development Plan

+- (b) Servicing with municipal water and sewer within the IDP Area shall be considered for the Urban Reserve and Institutional designations in the Village's Land Use Bylaw and the Serviced Residential, Business/Commercial and Urban Growth Future Land Use Concept designations, consistent with the provisions of Section 4.8 above4.8 above. - (c) On-site servicing within the IDP Area shall be considered for the following IDP Future Land Use Concept designations: Country Residential, Recreation, Unserviced Business/Commercial, Unserviced Industrial, and Agriculture designations. - (d) Where it is deemed appropriate, necessary, and/or desirable, further to this IDP, the Village and County will endeavour to enter into agreements respecting municipal servicing, including roads, within the IDP Area, consistent with the County of Vermilion River - Village of Kitscoty Intermunicipal Collaboration Framework.
+When the municipalities adopt new agreements, the IDP and ICF shall be amended accordingly. - (e) Rights of way for any future regional services shall be considered and anticipated in future subdivision and development approvals, Site Development Plans, Area Structure Plans, and any intermunicipal servicing agreements affecting lands in the ASP Area.
+The Village and County shall ensure, to the fullest extent possible, that the right-of-way alignment determined for any future regional servicing best serves this IDP and the region as a whole. - (f) When the opportunity arises as part of a subdivision or development permit application, and when considered warranted and appropriate by the ILC in their review of an application, road rights-of-way required up to and including 30 metres (100 ft.) in total width should be protected without compensation using whatever legal means/form of agreement necessary and appropriate (e.g., survey and transfer, dedication by caveat, etc.) at the time of subdivision or development permit approval, as the case may be.